ADVERTISING

 International cooperation and promotion

-The work was funded by the Federal Ministry of Education and Research (BMBF) , the Hessian Ministry of Science and the Arts (HMWK) within the framework of the National Research Center for Applied Cybersecurity ATHENE , as well as by the LOEWE Center DYNAMIC and the LOEWE Top Professorship “Ubiquitous Knowledge Processing” .
+The work was funded by the Federal Ministry of Education and Research (BMBF) , the Hessian Ministry of Science and Art (HMWK) within the framework of the National Research Center for Applied Cybersecurity ATHENE , as well as by the LOEWE Center DYNAMIC and the LOEWE top professorship “Ubiquitous Knowledge Processing” .

-The full study is available at the following link:
+The full study can be accessed via the following link:

 👉 Nature Computational Science – “Towards privacy-aware mental health AI models”